GHDryanovski19/GHDryanovski19/README.md

 - 👨 Jelqzko is my dad.
 - 👩 Stoyan is my mom.
 - 👴 Vankata is my uncle.
+- School joke which shall remain till the end of time.

 <br />